saramibreak/SacdImageCreator/README.md

  4. `make`

 ## How to use
- 1. Copy SacdImageCreator file and sacd_read.ko file to AutoScript directory
+ 1. Copy SacdImageCreator file and sacd_read.ko file to AutoScript directory.
- 2. Copy AutoScript directory to USB memory
+ 2. Copy AutoScript directory to USB memory.
- 3. Insert USB memory into the SACD player
+ 3. Insert USB memory into the SACD player.
- 4. Run SACD player
+ 4. Run SACD player.
+ 5. After the tray is opened, set the disc.
+The tray is closed automatically.
+ 6. Dump is completed, the tray is opened automatically and closed automatically.

 ## Result
  The output files are as follows